Published Aug 14, 2021

 How to add a gradient background to text.

-The final property is color and since we want to see the background we need to remove the colour.
+The final property is colour, and since we want to see the background we need to remove the colour.
 To do this we set the colour to transparent.

 h1 {